hunter-lee1/hunter-lee1.github.io/index.md

 ## About Me

-My name is Shichen Li and I am a second-year graduate student at [Soochow NLP Lab](http://nlp.suda.edu.cn/) led by [Goudong Zhou](http://nlp.suda.edu.cn/~gdzhou/index.html).

-I am fortunate to be supervised by [Zhongqing Wang](https://wangzqsuda.github.io/index.html) and expect to graduate in 2024.
+`My name is Shichen Li and I am a second-year graduate student at [Soochow NLP Lab](http://nlp.suda.edu.cn/) led by [Goudong Zhou](http://nlp.suda.edu.cn/~gdzhou/index.html).I am fortunate to be supervised by [Zhongqing Wang](https://wangzqsuda.github.io/index.html) and expect to graduate in 2024.
 Prior to this, I received my Bachelor's degree in Computer Science from Wuhan University of Technology in 2021.
-My main research interests focus on cross-domain sentiment analysis and aspect-based sentiment analysis.
+My main research interests focus on cross-domain sentiment analysis and aspect-based sentiment analysis. `

 ## Experience